-In June, prices rose as industries reopened across the country.
-In July, prices were unchanged.
 In August, prices rose domestically as part of the trend to higher steel prices.
 In September, prices rose further as steel prices rose on a tight supply.
 In October, prices continued to rise due to increased steel demand from industry.
 In November, prices continued to rise, on account of higher steel demand.
 In December, prices rose on stronger demand and a global trend of higher steel prices.
 In January, the trend of rise in prices continued domestically on shortage of demand of demand and increased supply.
 In February, domestic prices fell in conjunction with steel prices.
 In March, domestic prices remained stable.
-In April, domestic prices increased in conjunction with international steel prices.
-In May, domestic prices rose amidst tight supply.
-In June, domestic prices remained stable.
+In April, domestic prices remained stable.
 In July, prices fell on account of a market correction.
 In August, prices remained unaffected.
-In September, prices slightly dipped on account of a softening in demand.
+In September, prices rose due to supply constraints.
+In December, prices fell in accordance with steel prices, amid rising inventories at steel mills and a softening of demand.
+In January, prices fell in conjugation with stainless steel prices.
+In February, prices remained stable.
+In March, prices increased in account of a softening in demand.
 In October, prices rose in accordance with rising steel prices.
 In November, prices rose due to supply constraints.
 In December, prices fell in accordance with steel prices, amid rising inventories at steel mills and a softening of demand.
 In January, prices fell in conjugation with stainless steel prices.
+In February, prices remained stable.
+In March, prices increased in tandem with steel prices.